 Congratulations!
 Your business has grown and you’re starting to think about building out your IT environment to handle more employees, contractors and data.
+This means getting your first computer server!

 When you only have a handful of employees, it’s easy enough to share folders and files on a few PCs.
 But as your business grows, file permissions, speed and reliability become more important.
 That’s usually the time where business owners start to consider buying a server.